-A new £500 lump sum Test and Trace Support Payment has been set up to help people on low incomes who are unable to work from home if they are told to self-isolate by NHS Test and Trace and will lose income as a result.
+A new £500 lump sum self-isolation support payment has been set up to help people on low incomes who are unable to work from home if they are told to self-isolate by NHS Test and Trace and will lose income as a result.

 If you test positive for Coronavirus or have been identified as a contact by NHS Test and Trace, you must now self-isolate by law.